-Fourth, be sure you are working with other colleges that may be more affordable.
+If you simply can't afford the price they offer per year, continue working with other colleges to find an option that may be more affordable.
 Most of the money you need will be coming from the college directly.
 If they don't give you the financial aid you need for your child to attend college, then she will need to attend a different college that is more affordable.
 For that reason, make sure that you are in contact with other colleges where he CAN afford to do, so that if this one doesn't come up with more money, he can still go to college in the fall.

 5. Find Private Scholarships